MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-java.md

 6. In **Project Explorer**, right-click the BingAdsDesktopApp project (or the name of your project if you chose a different artifact identifier in the previous step) and select **New** -&gt; **Class**.
 Choose a package name, for example *com.microsoft.bingads.examples*.
 Name the class *OAuthDesktopApplication* and then click **Finish**.

 7. Open the OAuthDesktopApplication.java file and replace its contents with the following code block.
-You must edit the sample below with the ClientId that was provisioned when you [registered your application](authentication-oauth.md#registerapplication).
-You'll also need to edit the example with your production [developer token](get-started.md#get-developer-token).
+You must edit the *ClientId* below with the Application Id that was provisioned when you [registered your application](authentication-oauth.md#registerapplication).
+If you are targeting the production environment, then you'll also need to edit the example with your production [developer token](get-started.md#get-developer-token).

     > [!NOTE]
     > If you observe any errors related to *javafx* import statements, try removing the *JRE System Library* and adding it back again.
 In **Project Explorer**, right-click the BingAdsDesktopApp and select **Build Path** -&gt; **Configure Build Path**.
 In the **Libraries** tab, select JRE System Library and click **Remove**.
 Remain in the **Libraries** tab and click **Add Library**, select JRE System Library, click **Next**, and then click **Finish**.